ACCORD: Closing the Commonsense Measurability Gap: Conclusion

 \section{Conclusion}

-We presented \accord, a framework for generating anti-factual commonsense reasoning benchmarks. \accord{} introduces formal elements to commonsense reasoning, and thus takes a significant step towards closing the commonsense measurability gap with respect to formal reasoning.
+We presented \accord, a framework for generating \antifactual{} commonsense reasoning benchmarks. \accord{} introduces formal elements to commonsense reasoning, and thus takes a significant step towards closing the commonsense measurability gap with respect to formal reasoning.
 In particular, \accord{} disentangles commonsense grounding and reasoning abilities in LLMs, while controlling for both reasoning complexity, reasoning skills, and distractors.
-Experiments on our \accord$_\text{CSQA}$ benchmark suite, an application of the \accord{} framework to CSQA, demonstrate that the performance of state-of-the-art LLMs degrades to random chance with only moderate scaling, leaving substantial room for improvement. \accord{} is uniquely designed to automatically scale its difficulty level in tandem with future LLM improvements by leveraging compositional scalability to generate future benchmarks of arbitrary reasoning complexity with minimal additional human effort.
+Experiments on our \accord$_\text{CSQA}$ benchmark suite, an application of the \accord{} framework to CSQA, demonstrate that the performance of state-of-the-art LLMs degrades to random chance with only moderate scaling, leaving substantial room for improvement.
+Moreover, we demonstrate a significant gap between \factual{} and \antifactual{} performance.
+This highlights the construct validity concerns of typical (\factual) benchmarks, which unfortunately allow LLMs to circumvent the intended reasoning task with parametric parroting of the \factual{} answer. \accord{} is uniquely designed to automatically scale its difficulty level in tandem with future LLM improvements by leveraging compositional scalability to generate future benchmarks of arbitrary reasoning complexity with minimal additional human effort.